artongdou/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Class Structure

+The following classes are provided by the original repository.

+- `Controller`
+- `Game`
+- `Renderer`
+- `Snake`

+A new class template `MessageBox`. `EscapeMessageBox` is a derived class from `MessageBox` representing a message box that gives player the option to restart or end the game when ESC is pressed.

+## Concurrency

+The original Snake Game is run on the main thread only.
+Here I adopt the game and make `Snake::Update` running on its own thread. `Snake::Update` is responsible for updating the position of the snake as well as growing, changing speed and direction.
+As long as the snake is alive and player does not request to end/restart the game, the thread will run on its own indefinitely.
+The main thread will be running the game and the controller.
+It will acquire the latest snake position, whenever a new frame needs to be rendered.